‘The Affair’ Spoilers For Season 5 Episode 5: Will The Real Noah Solloway Please Stand Up

 “If I feel anything for you, I feel sorry for you,” she answers, adding, “You’ve managed to turn 50 and not know how to be an adult.”

-This discussion sets the tone for the upcoming episode of the Showtime show which has more twists and turns than a mountain road.
+This discussion sets the tone for the upcoming episode of the Showtime show which has more twists and turns than a curvy mountain road.

 Noah then questions his former spouse about Sasha.
 He is her current beau who happens to be an actor cast in the role Noah wrote about himself in a novel for which the movie being made is based.
 He told Helen that Sasha is simply “pretending” to be him.
 Noah is incredulous.

-After she tells Noah to be honest with himself because she knows he wants her back only because Sashi wants her.
-Noah blurts out that, even though he has made some mistakes, he wants a second chance and that he loves Helen.
+After that, she tells Noah to be honest with himself because she knows he wants her back only because Sashi wants her.
+Noah blurts out that, even though he has made some mistakes, he wants a second chance because he loves Helen.
+He claims he has always loved her.

-Helen puts her head down and thinks about what he has said.
-She tells him that he had a second chance.

-“I would be a f**king idiot to go back there.”
+Helen hangs her head and thinks about what her former husband has just said.
+She reminds Noah that he has already had a second chance, adding, “I would be a f**king idiot to go back there.”

 A second video examines other aspects of the upcoming episode of The Affair.